radwankakar/infrastructure/docs/adr/004-task-management-sw.md

 * Good, because it meets all our requirements
 * Bad, because it's not FedRAMP authorized so it will take longer for an ATO
 * … <!-- numbers of pros and cons can vary -->

+### PivotalTracker

+Out of the box solution for agile teams.
+[PivotalTracker](https://www.pivotaltracker.com/)

+* Good, because it's TRUSS's task management tool of record
+* Good, because the built-in workflows accommodate the basic workflows team would need
+* Good, because it has integrations to GitHub, JIRA, Bitbucket, Slack
+* Bad, because it does not have flexibility to accommodate changes in workflow or additional properties in tickets
+* Bad, because it does not seem to have built-in time line or planning functions

 ## Links <!-- optional -->